 Furnace filters need to be replaced every few months, depending on the type you use.

 Not sure when you last checked yours?
 Take it out and hold it up to the light.
 If you can’t see light through it, get a new one.

 Remove the blower door and vacuum up dust.

 Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
 If it’s scummy, you can clean it by flowing water-down bleach through the tube to flush the line.
 Or you can get a new tube.

 Wash the drain port using a small, round paintbrush.
 Reconnect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

 Annual air conditioner maintenance from J.L.
-Brady Company LLC can make your equipment more efficient and help it last longer.
-We also have practical service agreements, so you won’t forget to schedule your routine maintenance!
+Brady Company LLC can make your unit more efficient and help it last longer.
+We also provide practical service agreements, so you won’t forget to book your regular maintenance!